zeehio/test-ha-ldap-auth/README.md

 It requires the following packages/tools:

-- docker
+- docker: (Follow installation instructions from docker website)
-- openssl
+- openssl: `sudo apt install openssl`
-- ldap-utils
+- ldap-utils: `sudo apt install ldap-utils`

 It assumes the user that runs the script has the privilege to create docker containers.